Is WP 2FA not sending email notifications with the one-time password?

 If you have the Pro version of the plugin, you can enable the Detailed Email Logs.
 This will let you track every email that your website sends.

-If you decide you want to turn on full email logging, check out how this works in our article on how to log your WordPress emails.
+If you want to store email content so you can resend emails, be mindful of the fact that your WP 2FA emails will be stored in your log.
+Check out how this works in our article on how to log your WordPress emails.

 Finally, grab the license key from your WP Mail SMTP account and paste it into the box to enable Pro features and future updates.

 And that’s it!
-You’ve done everything to fix WP 2FA not sending email problem.
-Registered users on your site will now be able to receive two-factor codes in their email inbox.
+You’ve done everything to fix WP 2FA not sending email.
+Registered users on your site will now be able to receive two-factor codes.

 You can check this guide that lists some of the best security plugins available for WordPress.